jguadagno/jguadagno.github.io/_posts/2010-09-17-desert-code-camp-2010-2-sessions-so-far.md

 ---
 Here is the list of sessions that have been submitted and approved as of September 17th, 2010.
 It even includes 3 sessions for our Gangplank Jr. track for kids.

-Take a look, if you want to present, just add a session, sign in, go to the sessions’ detail page and choose, “_I can teach this_”.
+Take a look, if you want to present, just add a session, sign in, go to the sessions' detail page and choose, “_I can teach this_”.

 [http://nov2010.desertcodecamp.com](http://nov2010.desertcodecamp.com "Desert Code Camp")